elisa97/Taskmanager/README.md

     before closing the programm, please be sure you've saved your new Users, Projects and Tasks:
     * select *file* in the menu of the main window
     * click *save file*, then all changes will be saved
-    * you can close the main window afterwards and when you'll start the programm the next time, you're changes will be there
+    * you can close the main window afterwards and when you'll start the programm the next time, your changes will be there

 ### How to go on using the programm
 ***